aws/eks-anywhere-build-tooling/projects/kubernetes/autoscaler/README.md

 To update go mod dependencies and create a patch, follow these steps:

-1. Set the `RELEASE_BRANCH` environment variable to the desired branch name (e.g., `1-28` for version 1.28).
-2. Run the following command:
+* Run the following command:
 ```
  RELEASE_BRANCH=1-XX make update-go-mod-and-create-patch
 ```
 Replace `1-XX` with the actual release branch number (e.g., `1-28`).

 This command performs the following actions:
+- Invokes REMOVE_CLOUD_PROVIDER target
-- Updates the `go.mod` file with the latest dependencies
+- Runs `go.mod.tidy` and updates the `go.mod` file with the latest dependencies
 - Creates a patch file containing the changes
 - Copies the patch file to the specified `RELEASE_BRANCH` patches directory